-Ironclad Performance has been a dream of mine for many years now.
-I fell in love with lifting weights at a young age and nothing was quite as gratifying to me as sharing my passion with others.
+Ironclad Performance was a dream for years before we made it real.
+I fell in love with lifting weights as a kid and nothing has been quite as gratifying to me as sharing my passion with others.

 Ben Tipton, Head Strength Coach, at NAS Strongman National Championships 2010

-I studied kinesiology at Purdue University as an undergraduate student and at Texas A&M University as a graduate student.
-In grad school I truly developed as a coach, thanks in large part to the wonderful mentorship of Coach Raychelle Ellsworth who taught me what it means to be a great coach.
-As a graduate student I had the opportunity to coach in the athletic department as well as had the honor of coaching the Texas A&M Powerlifting team that went on to win the men’s collegiate championship only a year after I moved back to Chicago.
-I finished grad school with an internship in Northwestern University’s sports performance department where I had the opportunity to learn from and work closely with some more truly elite coaches who broadened my skillset and knowledge even more.
-My love for performance coaching only grew as I had more experience working with athletes.
-As I write this I’m compelled to take a moment to reflect on the coaches who mentored and taught me at Texas A&M and Northwestern.
-I am incredibly grateful for all I’ve been taught, from the technical to the human aspects of coaching and all the little lessons in between.
+I studied sport science at Purdue University and dove deeper with a masters degree at Texas A&M University.
+In grad school I truly developed as a coach, thanks in large part to the mentorship of Coach Raychelle Ellsworth who taught me what it means to be a great coach.
+As a grad student I was able to coach a lot of different sports, as well as the honor of coaching Texas A&M’s Powerlifting team.
+I finished grad school with an internship at Northwestern University where I had the opportunity to learn from and work closely with more elite coaches who broadened my skillset and knowledge.
+My love of coaching has only grown more over the years.
+As I write this I have to take a moment and reflect on the coaches who mentored and influenced me.
+I am humbled and grateful for all I’ve been taught.

 I walk in the footprints of giants.